chrisjames1724/Horiseon-Landing-Page/README.md

 # Project README.me for Module 1 Challenge

+## Description

 This project was an example of an on-the-job ticket in which we were given starter code that needed to be refactored as well as identifying a couple tools that were not yet fully coded out.

+There were many instances within the CSS that characteristics could have been condensed in order to make the code easier to read and understand.
+Additionally, many “<divs>” were used to describe semantic elements which could have been more specifically named for the code to be cleaner.
+There was also a header with a non functioning link which needed to be addressed in order to function the way the other headers items were.

+Through this project I learned how there are many ways of naming and placing items in containers while being more descriptive using more semantic elements.
+This makes the html code much easier to read and also helps be more specific in CSS.
+I also realized how grouping elements together in the CSS makes for a cleaner read when going through the code.

 ## Credits